Quackers-2-0/WRITEUPS/V1T-CTF-2025/OSINT/Snowflake/README.md

 # Solution

-Visible utility pole numbers were extracted from the image.
-A Japanese utility pole lookup application was used to correlate the pole ID with geographic coordinates, identifying the exact image location.
+Visible utility pole numbers were extracted from the image, 7377 8507.
+A Japanese utility pole lookup application was used, 電柱番号ナビ Lite版, inputed 414273778507 pole number to correlate the pole ID with geographic coordinates, identifying the exact image location.

 # Flag